simonesilvestroni/m2m-website/_music/the-die-is-cast.md

   - "production"
   - "mix"
   - "reaper"
-description: "My upcoming 5-songs album is an autobiographical rumination about migration in Europe in a time of populism.
-This EP is an appetizer."
+description: "An autobiographical rumination about migration in Europe in a time of populism."
-excerpt: 'My <strong>upcoming 5-songs album</strong> is an autobiographical rumination about migration in Europe in a time of populism.
-This EP is an appetizer.'
+excerpt: 'Autobiographical rumination about migration in Europe in a time of populism.
+An appetizer for the next album, in collaboration with Antiquity.'
-toc: true
 featimage: true
 ---
-## Release
+## On Bandcamp

 {% include pattern-bandcamp.html size="bc-ep" iframecode='<iframe src="https://bandcamp.com/EmbeddedPlayer/album=367059768/size=large/bgcol=ffffff/linkcol=0687f5/artwork=small/transparent=true/" seamless><a href="https://minutestomidnight.bandcamp.com/album/the-die-is-cast-ep-preview">The Die Is Cast (EP preview) by Minutes to Midnight + Antiquity</a></iframe>' %}

 ## Backstory

-In 2018, together with Dan Ecclestone, songwriter for Cambridge-based band Ember Rev, I worked as a co-producer and mixer for their second album, [*Premonition And Ruin*]({{ site.url }}/projects/sound-design/premonition-and-ruin/).
+In 2018, together with Dan Ecclestone, songwriter for Cambridge-based band Ember Rev, I worked as a co-producer and mixer for their second album, [*Premonition And Ruin*]({{ site.url }}/work/music-production/premonition-and-ruin/).
 A song didn’t make the cut: *Land Of Kings* is my interpretation of it.
 Together with *Papillon*, they reference the painful process of living in England through Brexit.

 I had been living in the UK for five years when the referendum took place.
 That night I was up in front of the TV, watching my idea of the UK — England in particular — **crumble before my eyes**.